-Today's Maxwell Street Market is located on Desplaines, between Roosevelt on the south side and around Harrison on the north side.
-It's open for business every Sunday, in any kind of weather, from around 7AM until around 3PM.
-You can get there by train, car or bike.
+Today's MSM is now located on Desplaines, usually between Roosevelt on the south and Harrison on the north side.
+The MSM is open for business every Sunday, in any kind of weather, from around 7AM until around 3PM.
+If it's a beautiful day, it's usually good to arrive before 10AM because it's probably going to be crowded; after 2:00PM or so, food vendors sometimes start running low on products.
+On average, a walk around the market takes around 2 hours.

+You can get there by CTA, car or bike.